mongodb/helm-charts/charts/enterprise-operator/README.md

-Please follow the [Official MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/stable/) for additional deployment topologies and multitude of MongoDB options.
+Please follow the [Official MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/stable/) for additional deployment topologies and multitude of other MongoDB options.